Baxolile Nodada: Political career

 In 2016, Nodada was elected as the youngest councillor in the Nelson Mandela Bay Metropolitan Municipality.
 He was assigned to the budget and treasury as well as economic development committees.
 Nodada graduated from the DA's Young Leader Programme in 2018.

 In 2019, Nodada stood for election to the South African National Assembly as 54th on the DA's national list and 5th on the DA's regional-to-national list.
 At the election held on 8 May 2019, Nodada won a seat in parliament.
 He took his seat on 22 May.
 In the following days, he was appointed as Shadow Deputy Minister of Higher Education, Science and Technology by Mmusi Maimane.
 Maimane resigned as DA leader in October 2019 and John Steenhuisen was elected interim party leader.
 Steenhuisen temporarily retained Maimane's shadow cabinet, keeping Nodada in his position.

 Nodada supported Steenhuisen's campaign to become party leader for a full term ahead of the DA's Federal Congress on 31 October and 1 November 2020.
 Following Steenhuisen's victory, Nodada was promoted to Shadow Minister of Basic Education and Parliamentary Counsellor to the Leader of the Opposition.
 On 11 December 2020, Nodada said that the North Gauteng High Court's decision to set aside the rewriting of two leaked matric exam papers painted a "damning picture" of the Department of Basic Education's "incompetence".

 On 7 April 2021, Nodada became a non-voting member of the Committee for Section 194 Enquiry, which will determine if Busisiwe Mkhwebane should be removed as Public Protector.
 He became a voting member on 21 June 2021 as the committee's composition was reconstituted.

 On 9 March 2022, Nodada said that it should be rather be optional than mandatory for school learners to wear masks.
 He said: "On a risk-based approach, the current requirement is irrational.
 In South Africa’s current context, the negative impact of a mandatory mask policy exceeds the positive impact."

+Nodada was re-elected to the National Assembly in the 2024 general election.
+The DA entered into a coalition agreement with the ANC which saw his tenure as Shadow Minister come to an end.